 - The Honorable John G. Roberts, Jr., United States Court of Appeals for the D.C.
 Circuit (2004-05)

 - Lead trial counsel in Todd McNair v.
 NCAA.
-Obtained a defense jury verdict after a month-long trial in state court in Los Angeles.
+Obtained a defense jury verdict in state court in Los Angeles.
 McNair, a former USC assistant football coach, was implicated by the NCAA in the Reggie Bush benefits scandal.
-He sued the NCAA for defamation and accused it of ending his coaching career, seeking at least $27 million in damages.
+He sued the NCAA for defamation and accused it of ending his coaching career.
 Wilkinson Walsh took over the representation after the NCAA had lost three pre-trial appeals, including on the issue of McNair’s ability to show falsity and malice.
 At trial, Kosta and his team persuaded the jury to reject McNair’s claims and find that none of the NCAA’s statements was false.
-The trial was covered extensively in the media, including ESPN, Sports Illustrated, and the LA Times.
 After the jury verdict, trial judge Frederick Shaller called the advocacy in the case “the best I’ve seen since I’ve been a judge.”

-- Trial counsel in ZeniMax Media et al. v.
-Oculus VR et al., on behalf of Facebook, Oculus VR, and individual defendants in a federal jury trial in the Northern District of Texas.
+- Trial counsel in ZeniMax Media et al. v Oculus VR et al., on behalf of Facebook, Oculus VR, and individual defendants in a federal jury trial in Dallas, Texas.
 Plaintiffs sought $6 billion in damages based on alleged use of their intellectual property.
 Kosta developed case strategy and conducted witness examinations at trial.
-He helped obtain a defense verdict for Facebook and a partial defense verdict for the remaining defendants, including the jury’s rejection of plaintiffs’ lead claim of trade secret misappropriation.
+He helped obtain a defense verdict for Facebook and a partial defense verdict for the remaining defendants.
 He also led post-trial briefing, where he persuaded the court to sanction plaintiffs for withholding evidence and prevented them from recovering $40 million in attorneys’ fees.

 - Lead prosecutor in United States v.
 Kolon Industries, a novel prosecution of a foreign conglomerate for conspiring to steal trade secrets from DuPont.
-Over several years opposite a team of law firms, including a former U.S. Solicitor General, Kosta succeeded in forcing the foreign conglomerate to appear in court in the United States and obtained a conviction and payment of $360 million in restitution and fines.
+Opposite a team of law firms, including a former U.S. Solicitor General, Kosta succeeded in forcing the foreign conglomerate to appear in court in the United States, and obtained a conviction and payment of $360 million in restitution and fines.
 As reported in The American Lawyer, the case was “a historic first.”

 - As a prosecutor, obtained convictions at trial in large scale identify theft, bank fraud, diplomatic immunity fraud, mortgage fraud, and entitlement fraud cases.
 Also obtained bribery convictions of a Pentagon official and an Army serviceman based in Afghanistan, and a series of convictions that helped shut down a market manipulation brokerage in Costa Rica and a tax haven in the Cayman Islands.